Nicolas-Ho/SQL-Mastery/README.md

 ##The dataset : 120 years of Olympic history: athletes and results

 This dataset contains basic bio data on athletes and medal results from Athens 1896 to Rio 2016.
 I felt this was an appropriate support to showcase some of my abilities with SQL.
-Here are a list of 5 questions I tried to answer.
+To this purpose I uploaded the dataset on BigQuery and tried to answer these following questions.

 ### 1.Display the 5 countries with the most gold medals in both summer and winter Olympics.